Joran: The Princess of Snow and Blood: Characters

-Publicly, Sawa is a 18-year-old young woman who runs a bookstore and cares for her adoptive sister Asahi.
+Publicly, Sawa is an 18-year-old young woman who runs a bookstore and cares for her adoptive sister Asahi.
 Privately though, she is a Nue executioner and the last surviving member of the Karasumori clan, her real name being Sawa Karasumori (烏森 咲羽, Karasumori Sawa).
 Possessing the power of the blue blood within her, Sawa is able to transform into a pureblooded Changeling when she fights, earning heightened vitality and superhuman powers.
 Her weapon of choice is a blade concealed in her parasol, and she has a white crow named Nana.